Expressway S61 (Poland): History

 The first section forming the bypass of Stawiski (6.5 km long) was opened to traffic in December 2013 as a single carriageway road.
+The second carriageway was opened in August 2021.

-The second section to open was part of the bypass of Augustów, opened to traffic in November 2014.
-The extension of this section was the bypass of Suwałki opened in April 2019 (25 km in total).
+The second section to open was part of the bypass of Augustów (12 km), opened to traffic in November 2014 as a dual carriageway road.

-The third section (8 km) was the bypass of Szczuczyn opened in November 2015 as a single carriageway road.
+The third section was the bypass of Szczuczyn (8 km) opened in November 2015 as a single carriageway road.
 The second carriageway was opened in May 2020.

-The fourth section (17.1 km long) was the connection between Śniadowo - Łomża Południe interchanges, opened to traffic in July 2021 as a dual carriageway road.
+The fourth section was the bypass of Suwałki (13 km), opened in April 2019 as a dual carriageway road.

+The contracts for designing and building the expressway signed in 2017 and 2018 assumed the completion of the whole road by the end of 2021, but parts of it got significantly delayed.

-The fifth section (18 km long) was the connection between Szczuczyn and Stawiski, opened in July 2021 as a dual carriageway road.
+The fifth section (17 km long) was the connection between Śniadowo and Łomża (excluding the bypass of Łomża), opened to traffic in July 2021 as a dual carriageway road.

-The sixth section (35 km long) was the connection between Stawiski and Kolno, opened in August 2021 as a dual carriageway road.
+The sixth section (53 km long) was the connection between Szczuczyn and Kolno, opened in July and August 2021 as a dual carriageway road (which also included reconstruction of the existing bypass of Stawiski and addition of the second carriageway).

 The seventh section (20 km long) was the connection between Wysokie and Raczki, opened in December 2021 as a dual carriageway road.

 The eighth section (23 km long) was the connection between Szczuczyn and Ełk Południe, opened in September 2022 as a dual carriageway road.

 The ninth section (24 km long) was the connection between Suwałki and the Lithuanian border at Budzisko, opened in December 2022 as a dual carriageway road.